ErpNetDocs/tech/modules/crm/pricing/discount-management/concepts.md

 After the categorized additional amounts are created, the system distributes them to the affected sales order lines.

-This distribution is based on the calculated discount amount of the applied source on each line.
+This distribution is based on the calculated discount amount contributed by the applied source on each line.

 As a result, the **Document Distributed Amounts** panel shows which part of each discount category belongs to each sales order line.

-For more information about how additional amounts are calculated and distributed through document lines, see [Additional amounts determination and recording](../../../../advanced/document-amounts/determination-and-recording.md) and [Amounts distribution](../../../../advanced/document-amounts/amounts-distribution/index.md).
+For more information about the general mechanism for calculating and distributing additional amounts through document lines, see [Additional amounts determination and recording](../../../../advanced/document-amounts/determination-and-recording.md) and [Amounts distribution](../../../../advanced/document-amounts/amounts-distribution/index.md).